 In an era where credit cards or cash are accepted everywhere, writing a check might seem like a prehistoric form of payment.
 But having a checkbook kicking around can actually be pretty handy — especially if you don't want to carry around loads of cash wherever you go.

-Checkbooks are especially handy when you can’t get cash at that moment, or you forgot to withdraw some to reserve a campsite, or even to pay this month’s rent.
+Checkbooks are especially handy when you can't get cash at that moment, or you forgot to withdraw some to reserve a campsite, or even to pay this month's rent.
 But once you call up your bank and order those checks, then what?
-How exactly do you write a check?
-Easy.
-Just follow these six steps.
+Here's how to write a check, broken down into easy-to-follow steps.

 The first thing you'll want to fill in on your check is the name of the person or business the money is going to.
 This will be in that first big field that usually says "Pay to the order of."
 If you're paying someone in person, be sure to ask them if they prefer the check made out to them or their company.
 Also, confirm the spelling of their name or company if you're unsure.